May we help you? Please call us at (510) 547-7000.

 Joy, peace, beauty, intuition, prosperity, fulfillment of dreams.

 Citrine is believed to promote creativity, help personal clarity and eliminate self-destructive tendencies.
-It is believed to balance the yin and yang energies, boost self-esteem, and quell anxiety These stones are believed to help people in handling negative attitudes in a better way and also deal with pressure while dealing with finances, decision making and problem solving.
+It is believed to balance the yin and yang energies, boost self-esteem, and quell anxiety.
+These stones are believed to help people in handling negative attitudes in a better way and also deal with pressure while dealing with finances, decision making and problem solving.
+While traditionally a golden orange, Citrine can also be a deep, warm red.